elektrikmoonkey/open-source-avionics-lights-system/README.md

  You can also use the resistors on the input voltage regulators to adjust the brightness of the lights.

 # License
- This project is licensed under the MIT License.
+ This project is licensed under the CopyLeftToAnotherPlanet.
 See the `LICENSE` file for more details.